yavulan/learning/ngrx-platform.md

 * when relevant events occur in dumb components, they are emitted up to be handled by a parent smart component;
 * make up the majority of your application;
 * should be small, focused, and reusable.

+#### Performance

+When components rely only on `@Input` parameters, and those input references do not change, it is possible to tell Angular to skip running change detection (until there is a change in input references) to provide performance benefit.

+To enable this utilize the `changeDetectionStrategy` of `OnPush`.